datacarpentry/wrangling-genomics/lessons/00-readQC.md

 On your (local) computer, point any web browser to the address below, where `<public IP>` is the ip address of your AWS instance.

-http://<public IP>/SRR447649_1_fastqc.html
+``http://<public IP>/SRR447649_1_fastqc.html``

---image placeholder fastqc front page SUCCESS!--
+image placeholder fastqc front page SUCCESS!

 ## Summary of FastQC Outputs
 ### Per Base Sequence Quality
--image placeholder example of good data-<br>
+image placeholder example of good data-<br>
--image placeholder example of bad data-
+image placeholder example of bad data-
 * what QC steps can be taken based on this report
 ### more
 * what QC steps can be taken based on this report